ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 ##### Compiler detection through the `PATH`

 The `mbed compile` command checks your `PATH` for an executable that is part of the compiler suite in question.
 This check is the same as a shell would perform to find the executable on the command-line.
 When `mbed compile` finds the executable it is looking for, it prefaces the executable name with the path it found.
-Mbed CLI does not prefix any executable found for GCC_ARM.
+Mbed CLI does not prefix any executable found for `GCC_ARM`.

 ##### Set environment variable

 Mbed CLI also detects compilers with specially named environment variables.
-These Environment variables are the same as their corresponding configuration variable, with a prefix of `MBED_` added.
+These environment variables are the same as their corresponding configuration variable, with a prefix of `MBED_` added.
 For example, when configuring Arm Compiler 5, you set the `MBED_ARM_PATH` environment variable to the base directory of your Arm Compiler 5 installation.

 ##### Through `mbed_settings.py`